sigmorphon/2024TokenST/README.md

 # 2024SegST
-A repo for the 2024 Segmentation Shared Task
+A repo for the SIGMORPHON 2024 Shared Task on Subword Tokenization